maxmeffert/DotNetGarbageCollection/slides.md

 A mangaged process has 2 kinds of heaps:

 * __Native Heap__:
-used by Windows & CLR for unmanaged memory, e.g. Windows API, OS data structures, the CLR itself
+used by Windows and CLR for unmanaged memory, e.g. Windows API, OS data structures, the CLR itself

 * __Managed Heap__  (_GC Heap_):
 used by the CLR to allocate objects subjected to garbage collection